 Atom Bank also acquired a local digital design agency, Grasp.

 A subsidiary of India’s Axis Bank.
 It got a full banking licence in mid-2013.

 The bank implemented Infosys’ Finacle core banking system, which is already in use across a number of Axis’ locations worldwide, including India.

 London-based fintech start-up Babb App is creating a bank based on a “permissioned” blockchain implementation of a distributed ledger using Ethereum smart contracts.

-Babb is currently regulated as an approved payment institution (API) by the UK’s Financial Conduct Authority (FCA), but is in the process of applying for a full banking licence.
-It has also has also applied to participate in the FCA’s sandbox.
+Babb is currently regulated as an approved payment institution (API) by the UK’s Financial Conduct Authority (FCA).
+It also applied to participate in the FCA’s sandbox.